-In her short time as “Second Lady” Betty Ford focused on projects involving support to the disabled and making the arts accessible to those not generally exposed to them.
-During a visit to Goodwill Industries she engaged with both blind and deaf workers for a period far lengthier than had been scheduled.
-She became the most visible national proponent of “Art Train,” a travelling railroad of cars with working artisans, like potters and silversmiths, which toured through the southern states and invited school groups as well as adults onboard to witness and be exposed to the process of creative craftsmanship.
+In her short time as “Second Lady,” Betty Ford focused on projects involving support to the disabled and making the arts accessible to those not generally exposed to them.
+During a visit to Goodwill Industries, she engaged with both blind and deaf workers for a period far lengthier than had been scheduled.
+She became the most visible national proponent of “Art Train,” a traveling railroad of cars with working artisans, like potters and silversmiths, which toured through the southern states and invited school groups as well as adults on board to witness and be exposed to the process of creative craftsmanship.

 Campaign and Inauguration

 With the resignation of Richard Nixon from the presidency, Gerald Ford was sworn in as Chief Executive in the East Room of the White House on August 9, 1974, his wife holding the Bible as he repeated the oath.
 In his Inaugural Address, Ford became the first president to ever make reference to his wife: “I am indebted to no man and only one woman, my dear wife, Betty, as I begin this very difficult job."

 |Vice President Gerald Ford is sworn in as the 38th President of the United States by Chief Justice Warren Burger in the East Room at the White House as First Lady Betty Ford looks on.
 August 9, 1974.|

 |Gerald and Betty Ford in the presidential limousine in 1974.|